Hawaii leaders call on Navy to suspend fuel tank operations

 The Navy last week said a water sample from one of its wells showed the presence of petroleum.
 The well is near the underground fuel tank complex that has been the source of multiple fuel leaks over the years.

 “Test results confirming contamination of drinking water at Joint Base Pearl Harbor-Hickam show that the Navy is not effectively operating the World War II-era facility and protecting the health and safety of the people of Hawaii.
 We are calling for the Navy to immediately suspend operations at Red Hill while they confront and remedy this crisis,” said the Sunday statement signed by Gov. David Ige, U.S. Sens.
 Mazie Hirono and Brian Schatz, and U.S. Reps.
-Ed Cases and Kaiali’I Kahele, all Democrats.
+Ed Cases and Kaiali’i Kahele, all Democrats.

 The Navy’s water system serves about 93,000 people.
-Nearly 1,000 military households complained about their tap water smelling like fuel.
-Others reported becoming ill with ailments like stomach cramps and vomiting.
+Nearly 1,000 military households complained about their tap water smelling like fuel or of ailments like stomach cramps and vomiting.

 The Navy said it would flush clean water through the distribution system to clear residual petroleum products from the water.
 The process, along with testing, could take up to 10 days to make sure the water meets Environmental Protection Agency drinking standards.